Keeping Food Safe

 Observe all expiration dates for perishable items that are precooked or ready-to-eat.

-What causes it: Salmonellae.
-This bacteria is widespread in nature and lives and grows in the intestinal tracts of human beings and animals.
+What causes it: Salmonella bacteria, which are widespread in nature and live and grow in the intestinal tracts of human beings and animals.

 Symptoms: Severe headache, followed by vomiting, diarrhea, abdominal cramps, and fever.
-Infants, elderly, and persons with low resistance are most susceptible.
+Infants, the elderly, and people with low resistance are most susceptible.
 Severe infections cause high fever and may even cause death.

-Characteristics of illness: Transmitted by eating contaminated food, or by contact with infected persons or carriers of the infection.
+Characteristics of illness: Transmitted by eating contaminated food, or by contact with infected people or carriers of the infection.
 Also transmitted by insects, rodents, and pets.

 Onset: Usually within 12 to 36 hours.